 In 1894, Parkland Hospital began as a clapboard building on the corner of Maple and Oak Lawn avenues.
-Today, we are on the threshold of a 2.5-million-square-foot facility slated to open in 2015.
+Today, we are on the threshold of a 2.1-million-square-foot facility slated to open on Aug.
+20, 2015.
 Medical technology and the size of our hospital have dramatically changed over the years, but our commitment to giving every patient the best possible care has deep roots.

 Our rich history of care continues today through our skilled professionals.
 That is a responsibility we eagerly take on, because we know that the ultimate measure of our success is in the satisfaction we get from serving the people of Dallas.

 For an interactive timeline of Parkland’s history, visit Parkland’s Facebook.

 1872: Three Dallas physicians open the first permanent hospital to care for indigent patients in the midst of a “red light district" at Wood and Houston streets.